Future Home of SNHS Opening 2025

 A Campus Transformation That Lights a Compassionate Flame

-This fall, Providence College broke ground on the Ben Mondor Center for Nursing and Health Sciences.
+Last fall, Providence College broke ground on the Ben Mondor Center for Nursing and Health Sciences.
 Bernard “Ben” Georges Mondor ’04Hon., is a philanthropist and community leader best known for transforming the Pawtucket Red Sox (RI) into one of the most successful franchises in professional baseball.

 When completed in early 2025, the Mondor Center will be the academic hub for the school and it will house state-of-the-art teaching and learning environments for clinical nursing simulation, anatomy and physiology labs, a student resource center, faculty innovation labs, a chapel, and countless other spaces to support engaged learning inside and outside of the classroom.